-Video downloading is a frequent task for any PC user.
-The reasons may be different: to back up a favorite clip, upload online videos for watching on devices, etc. If you search for “video downloader” in a search engine, you’ll surely get thousands of results.
-And the truth is that the first 20-30 results most likely bring you the tool that sooner or later will do the video download job.
-Isn’t it the most important?
+Video downloading is a frequent task performed by PC users.
+There are many reasons people download videos: some want to back up a favorite clip, others want to upload videos for watching on various devices and so on.
+If you search for “video downloader” in a search engine, you’ll surely get thousands of results.
+And the truth is that the first 20-30 results are the most likely to provide you the tool you need to do the job.
+And isn’t that what really matters?

-On the one hand, yes, because the needed video is downloaded and the problem is solved.
-On the other hand, there’s a great deal of other factors which surely matter and which distinguish a really good video downloader.
+On the one hand, yes, because the video you wanted is downloaded and the problem is solved.
+On the other hand, there’s more to a really good video downloader than just being able to grab clips.

 SEE ALSO: Step-by-Step Guide on Video Downloading